syncfusion-content/blazor-docs/blazor/document-editor/how-to/resize-document-editor.md

 # How to change height and width of Blazor Document Editor component

-In this article, we are going to see how to change height and width of Documenteditor.
+In this article, we are going to see how to change height and width of Document editor.

 ## Change height of Document Editor

-[`Blazor Word Processor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) component (a.k.a Document Editor) componrnt initially render with default height.
-You can change height of documenteditor using [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.SfDocumentEditorContainer.html#Syncfusion_Blazor_DocumentEditor_SfDocumentEditorContainer_Height) property, the value which is in pixel.
+[`Blazor Word Processor`](https://www.syncfusion.com/blazor-components/blazor-word-processor) component (a.k.a Document Editor) component initially render with default height.
+You can change height of document editor using [`Height`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DocumentEditor.SfDocumentEditorContainer.html#Syncfusion_Blazor_DocumentEditor_SfDocumentEditorContainer_Height) property, the value which is in pixel.

 The following example code illustrates how to change height of Document Editor.